dgleba/tools599/watchcopy598/README.md

 It was `watch` because it was using a built-in powershell file watching system.
 That was problematic.
 It missed most of the files when some thousands of files were dropped into the folder.

+Now it simply moves files more than X minutes old when it is run once.
+When run every minute from task scheduler, it does almost the same thing and it is more reliable.

+The `previously` folder has a version that used the file watch system.

 2.
 I use naming with a word and a number.
 It makes a unique name so I know what I am working on.

-Now it simply moves files more than X minutes old when it is run once.
-When run every minute from task scheduler, it does almost the same thing and it is more reliable.

-The `previously` folder has a version that used the file watch system.
+So, 598 is simply the next number in my list.
+I can more easily find my files for this project searching for watch 598 in my stuff.